lch2223lch-cyber/docs-sqlacc/docs/getting-started/setup.md

 10. Click **Register** and you are now officially registered 🥳

     :::warning
-    Activation code is considered sentive, do not share it to others!
+    Activation code is considered private & confidential, do not share it to others!
     :::

 ### Update Company Address